Clarifai/docs/docs/api-guide/search/legacy-search/saved_searches.md

 **Save your searches**
 <hr />

-With saved searches, you can capture your search results at a given point in time, and record the inputs, annotations, search parameters, and models that you are running through the platform.
+With saved searches, you can capture your search results at any given point in time, and record the inputs, annotations, search parameters, and models that you are running through the platform.

 Saved searches help you to: